-Tarion will review the submissions and provide approval of the RCCP, come back to the applicant with conditions that must be met for the RCCP to be approved or come back with reasons for refusal of the RCCP for enrolment.
-Tarion will use reasonable efforts to respond within 90 days of all documents the complete submission.
+Tarion will review the submissions as part of the application for QFE and if applicable provide a conditional approval of the RCCP- outlining come back to the applicant with conditions that must be met for the QFE and the continued confirmation of the QFE or come back with reasons for refusal of the confirmation of QFE for the RCCP.
+Tarion will use reasonable efforts to respond within 90 days of all necessary documents and materials having been submitted.
 If requested, the applicant must provide Tarion with access to the property during the 90-day period.